psf/pyperf/doc/api.rst

 * ``python_version``: Python version, with the architecture (32 or 64 bits) if
   available, ex: ``2.7.11 (64bit)``
 * ``python_unicode``: Implementation of Unicode, ``UTF-16`` or ``UCS-4``,
-  only set on Pyhon 2.7, Python 3.2 and older
+  only set on Python 2.7, Python 3.2 and older

 Memory metadata: